maintc/rustmaps-cli/README.md

 ### Quick Install

-If you just want to get up and running quickly, we provide a binary for just aboout every platform.
-You can download the binary for your platform from our [releases](https://github.com/maintc/rustmaps-cli/releases) page.
+If you just want to get up and running quickly, the project provides a binary for `macOS`, `Linux`, and `Windows`.
+You can download the binary for your platform from the [releases](https://github.com/maintc/rustmaps-cli/releases) page.

 ### Developers and golang people